-The REIT is an unincorporated open ended real estate investment trust established pursuant to a declaration of trust dated February 7, 2013 and amended on March 11, 2013 (the "Declaration of Trust") and was established under the laws of the Province of Ontario.
+The REIT is an unincorporated open ended real estate investment trust established pursuant to a declaration of trust dated February 7, 2013 and amended on March 11, 2013 (as amended from time to time, the "Declaration of Trust") and was established under the laws of the Province of Ontario.
+The REIT's trust units ("Units") and the REIT's Unit purchase warrants issued under the warrant indenture of the REIT dated September 30, 2014 are listed on the TSX Venture Exchange (the "TSXV") under the symbols "PRV.UN" and "PRV.WT", respectively.
+The principal, registered and head office of the REIT is located at 2000 Mansfield Street, Suite 920, Montréal, Quebec, H3A 2Z6.